The effects of using the scored discussion method in a high school science classroom

 When I conducted a discussion in my class, I observed that a majority of the students did not participate.
 I wanted to find a discussion method I could use that would encourage participation among a larger group of students.
 The scored discussion method was introduced to me by two of my colleagues.
 I was able to research this method and find that there were a number of other educators using this discussion method in their classrooms.
 I chose to perform an action research where I would compare the number of students who participated and also the number of disruptions using my former discussion method and the scored discussion method.
 I collected the data for these two types of discussions on a seating chart then analyzed my findings.
 The data collected showed that the scored discussion method encouraged a much larger number of students to participate while cutting down the number of disruptions.

 Peper, Tim, "The effects of using the scored discussion method in a high school science classroom" (2006).
-School of Education Student Capstones and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 1751.